When is Car Insurance Tax-Deductible?

 It's best to do your taxes correctly the first time: A few dollars saved is not worth the time and expense of a possible audit.

 If you're unsure whether you're eligible to deduct your car insurance from your income taxes, talk to an accountant or someone well-versed in tax law.
-If you're doing your taxes using an online service like TurboTax, many offer the option to speak with trained accountants, though it may cost extra.
+If you're doing your taxes using an online service like TurboTax, many of them offer the option to speak with trained accountants, though it usually costs extra.

 How to write off insurance as a rideshare driver